-Students can earn an Associate in Applied Sciences (AAS) degree (Paralegal); or, with a previously earned Associate of Arts and Sciences or Bachelor's degree, the student may pursue the Paralegal Pro-Certificate or the Limited License Legal Technician (LLLT) Preparation Certificate.
-All three programs provide the core curriculum required by the Washington State Bar Association (WSBA) to pursue a career as a LLLT.
+Students can earn an Associate in Applied Sciences (AAS) degree (Paralegal); or, with a previously earned Associate of Arts and Sciences or Bachelor's degree, the student may pursue the Paralegal Pro-Certificate.

 Students who transfer from other paralegal programs must contact the Program Chair to discuss the law course transfer credit policy.
 Although the Associate in Applied Science degree is not a transfer degree, students interested in attending law school are encouraged to take advantage of the various law courses offered in this program.